TACC-Cloud/Gateways22/block4/jobs.md

 We will soon show you how to analyze the results.
 Before that lets try to submit a job on HPC machine.

 ### Submit job on HPC Cluster
 Tapis supports porting the app from a virtual machine to HPC.
-You can run the same app on Stampede2 today by changing the exec-system name registered on HPC in the job submission request.output
+If we had access and an allocation we could run the same app on Stampede2 today by justing changing the exec-system name registered on HPC in the job submission request.
+We will however run this on the VM that has a SLURM scheduler we registered earlier.

 ```
 # Run Image classifier app on the HPC Machine